How To Raise pH in a Hot Tub Without Chemicals

 Assessing pH Levels Regularly

 To maintain a healthy hot tub, check your pH levels often.
 You should do this at least twice a week.
-Testing kits are available at pool supply stores and online.
+Testing kits for hot tubs are available at spa and pool supply stores, as well as online.
 You’ll find strips or liquid kits for testing.

 pH Test Strips